tsaxking/intro-web-dev/lessons/2.1 - Terminal/git.md

 # Github (git)
+Github is a website that hosts git repositories.
+It is used to share code with other people as well as have a powerful version history of the code.

 ## Clone
 Cloning is basically making a copy (a clone) of a repository on your device.
 This is done by using the `git clone` command.
 This command takes the URL of the repository as an argument.
 The URL can be found on the repository page on Github.